Deploying Our New Code

 ssh [email protected] rm db.sqlite3

-We don’t need a full path because we keep the sqlite database in elspeth’s home folder.
+We don’t need a full path because we keep the SQLite database in our home folder.

 Wrap-Up: git tag the New Release

-The last thing to do is to tag the release in our VCS—it’s important that we’re always able to keep track of what’s live:
+The last thing to do is to tag the release in our version control system (VCS)—it’s important that we’re always able to keep track of what’s live:

 $ git tag -f LIVE # needs the -f because we are replacing the old tag $ export TAG=`date +DEPLOYED-%F/%H%M` $ git tag $TAG $ git push -f origin LIVE $TAG